Have you caught the latest episode of L&D in 20? Don't miss an episode. Subscribe now!

 In addition, older people, Indigenous Australians, people with disabilities, and people who live in rural areas are all more likely to be digitally excluded.

 Secondly, from a business perspective, a team that lacks the necessary digital literacy skills is likely to be less productive.
-In an L&D context, it is incumbent upon us to ensure employees have access to strong digital skills programs, which will lead to both a high-functioning business and more productive, engaged employees.
+It is incumbent upon L&D teams to ensure employees have access to robust digital skills programs, which will lead to both a high-functioning business and more productive, engaged employees.

 Tips to improve your team’s digital literacy